 Students who study abroad at a European ERASMUS Partner university can receive funding from the EU.

 The application for an ERASMUS grant is already completed with the successful application for a study place via Mobility Online and the allocation of an ERASMUS place by us at an ERASMUS partner university.

 The most important facts about ERASMUS funding at a glance:

-- ERASMUS+ grant/mobility allowance: Monthly funding via ERASMUS+ is provided via country rates with three country groups.
+Monthly ERASMUS + funding provided on the basis of country rates with three country groups.
+These are as follows: